Hartford Community Fund at Greater Hartford Gives

 Grant Awards

-Through its 2024 grant cycle, the Greater Hartford Hartford Community Fund proudly supported 11 organizations making a difference in the lives of Hartford residents.
+Through its 2025 grant cycle, the Hartford Community Fund at Greater Hartford Gives proudly supported 16 organizations making a difference in the lives of Hartford residents.

 Hartford Catholic Worker, $4,000, to assist with food, rent payments, utilities, clothes, and funeral expenses for residents in North Hartford in need of these core necessities.